apache/mynewt-site/docs/os/tutorials/bletiny_project.md

     bsp=@apache-mynewt-core/hw/bsp/native
     build_profile=debug
 targets/myble
+targets/nrf52_boot
 ```

 <br>

-Define the target further.
-Note that you are using the example app `bletiny`.
+Define the targets further.
+Note that you are using the example app `bletiny` for the application target.
+Set the bsp correctly (nrf52pdk or nrf52dk depending on whether the board is the preview kit or the dev kit, respectively).

 ```
 $ newt target set myble bsp=@apache-mynewt-core/hw/bsp/nrf52pdk